Table of Contents_

 Related: Best Chef Knife 2019

 Don’t ignore space requirements: Too many people buy grills without really thinking about where to put them.
-With small Hibachi models that’s not a problem, but if you buy a standing grill you may want to do some measurement first to make sure it really will fit on your deck or balcony.
+With small Hibachi models, that’s not a problem, but if you buy a standing grill you may want to do some measurements first to make sure it really will fit on your deck or balcony.

 Don’t forget local codes: Speaking of where to put your grill, know that most apartments and condos have rules against using even the best charcoal grills on balconies or anywhere near the buildings.
 Know the rules before you buy!

-Don’t avoid cleaning the grill: Grilling works much better if you clean the grill every time afterward.
+Don’t avoid cleaning the grill: Grilling works much better if you clean the grills and cooking area every time afterward.
 This is a common mistake many grillers make, but that grease and ash will just get harder to clean if you leave it on, and lower the lifespan of your grill over time.